DVM Program Application

 The interview allows applicants to respond to interview questions in a manner that showcases their non-academic attributes such as verbal communication skills and maturity level, as well as to articulate why they want to be a veterinarian.
 During the interview, applicants should be able to elaborate on the information provided in their Background Information Form (BIF) or VMCAS form.
 Reflecting on past experiences in advance of the interview enables applicants to speak freely about themselves and their experiences during the interview.

-• International applicants: Interview invitations sent in mid-December for interviews in late January to early February
+- International applicants: Interview invitations sent in mid-December for interviews in January

 Upon being invited to an interview, applicants are reminded to respond to their interview invitation before the response deadline.
 Failure to accept the invitation by the deadline will forfeit the applicant's interview seat, and their application will no longer be considered for the current admission cycle for the DVM program.